 Mini Cadbury Eggs are available in grocery stores right after Valentine's Day all the way through Easter.
 You can find them in the Easter candy section of your store.

 Yes, you can make any sized cookie, but the baking time will vary.
 A cookie using ¼ cup of dough will take about 15 minutes to bake.
 And a skillet cookie takes about 30 minutes.
-Though additional time may be needed for each one.
+Though additional time may be needed.

 More Cookie Recipes